-The My Passport drive should now appear under the external heading in this list.
+You’ll find your WD My Passport drive under the “External” heading on this list.

 If it hasn’t, it may well be that your Mac’s USB port has gotten confused.
 A shutdown, restart and reconnect of the drive should sort that out.

 5. Select the WD My Passport in the external hard drive list.

 Be sure you are selecting the external drive – important.